muratk5n/thirdwave/en/index.md

 ---

 "Religious extremists Hamas"..
-Current Israeli gov is stuffed with religious zealots.
+It is actually the current Israeli gov that is stuffed with religious zealots.

 ---